Halem History, Family Crest & Coats of Arms

-Anglo-Saxon name Halem comes from the family having resided in Hallam, a place name found in Yorkshire and Derbyshire.
-In Yorkshire, Hallam is found in the South Riding.
-Further research revealed that the name is derived from the Old Scandinavian word hallr, or from the Old English word hall, both of which meant "stony."
-The place name meant "the stony place, the place at the rocks."
 In Derbyshire there is a place called West Hallam and another called Kirk Hallam.
 These names are derived from the Old English word halh, which meant "remote nook of land."
 Kirk in the Old English meat "church;" the name as a whole would be "church in a remote place," while West Hallam was a "remote place in the west."

 Early Origins of the Halem family

-Yorkshire at Hallam or perhaps at Halling, a village on the North Downs in the northern part of Kent that dates back to the 8th century when it was first listed as Hallingas.
+The surname Halem was first found in Yorkshire at Hallam or perhaps at Halling, a village on the North Downs in the northern part of Kent that dates back to Saxon times in the 8th century when it was first listed as Hallingas.

-Williams, Dr Ann.
-And G.H.
-Martin, Eds., Domesday Book A Complete Translation.
-London: Penguin, 1992.
-Print.
-(ISBN 0-141-00523-8) and literally meant "settlement of the family of a man called Heall, " from the Old English personal name + "ingas."
+By the time of the Domesday Book of 1086, the place name was known as Hallinges, and literally meant "settlement of the family of a man called Heall, " from the Old English personal name + "ingas."

 Early History of the Halem family

-Another 324 words (23 lines of text) covering the years 1250, 1417, 1403 and 1405 are included under the topic Early Halem History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Halem research.
+Another 91 words (6 lines of text) covering the years 1250, 1417, 1403, 1405, 1360, 1370, 1537, 1537 and 1537 are included under the topic Early Halem History in all our PDF Extended History products and printed products wherever possible.

 Halem Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Halem has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Hallam, Halam, Hallum and others.

 Early Notables of the Halem family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Halem Notables in all our PDF Extended History products and printed products wherever possible.
+Another 112 words (8 lines of text) are included under the topic Early Halem Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Halem family to Ireland
+Migration of the Halem family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Halems to arrive on North American shores: James Hallam who settled in Maryland in 1741; William Hallam settled in Barbados in 1680 with his servants; Thomas and William Hallam settled in Newcastle co.
 Del. in 1855.